-If you ship items, you also need to know how much the shipping is going to cost, how long it will take, and if there is going to be an insurance.
+If you ship items, you also need to know how much the shipping will cost, how long it will take, and if there is going to be insurance.
 As a seller, you cannot pass the buck to the courier all the time.

-You need to be able to answer your customer if he is asking about the status of the shipment, which means that you also need to choose a courier that provides tracking numbers.
+You need to be able to answer your customer if he is asking about the shipment status, which means that you also need to choose a courier that provides tracking numbers.

 Website Building and Management